temporalio/reference-app-orders-go/docs/run-local-codec-server.md

 Temporal Cloud is a multi-tenant system, this includes the ability to configure a Codec Server on a per-Namespace basis, as [described in the documentation](https://docs.temporal.io/production-deployment/data-encryption#web-ui).

+### Troubleshooting the Codec Server

+Check the following if you are unable to view decrypted data after following the instructions above:

+1. Verify that the hostnames, ports, and URLs in your commands and configurations match those of your Codec Server and Temporal Web UI.
+2. The Web UI (and CLI) sends a POST to a `/decode` endpoint.
+   Consider using your browser's developer tools to see if it reports a problem accessing that endpoint.
+For more details, see the [API contract specifications](https://docs.temporal.io/production-deployment/data-encryption#api-contract-specifications) for Codec Servers in Temporal.